ortk95/planetmapper/docs/common_issues.rst

 Wireframe plots appear warped or distorted
 ==========================================
-This is most likely to occur when using :func:`Body.plot_wireframe_radec` for a target located near the celestial pole (i.e. the target's declination is near 90° or -90°).
-The plot can be distorted because spherical coordinates (like right ascension and declination) are fundamentally impossible to represent perfectly in a 2D cartesian plot.
+This is most likely to occur when using :func:`planetmapper.Body.plot_wireframe_radec` for a target located near the celestial pole (i.e. the target's declination is near 90° or -90°).
+The plot can be distorted because spherical coordinates (like right ascension and declination) are fundamentally impossible to represent perfectly in a 2D cartesian plot, with the distortion increasing near the celestial poles.

-To fix this, you can use the :func:`Body.plot_wireframe_angular`, which by default uses a coordinate system centred on the target body, which minimises any distortion.
+To fix this, you can use the :func:`planetmapper.Body.plot_wireframe_angular`, which by default uses a coordinate system centred on the target body, which minimises any distortion.
 The origin of the `angular` coordinate system can also be customised to be any point in the sky, for example, using `body.plot_wireframe_angular(origin_ra=0, origin_dec=90)` may be useful for plotting observations in the sky around the north celestial pole.

-Plots may also appear distorted if using a custom origin with :func:`Body.plot_wireframe_angular` which is a large distance from the target body.
+Plots may also appear distorted if using :func:`planetmapper.Body.plot_wireframe_angular` with a a custom origin that is a large distance from the target body.